Thera: Legacy of the Great Torment

 - Our Orcs Are Different: The Uruks are the most blatant example, basically being a Captain Ersatz for The Lord of the Rings Uruk-Hai.
 The Reptarii also have shades of this trope.

-- Pirates: The League of Privateers, a loose alliance of pirates, thieves, brigands, criminals, and outcasts all brought together in a coalition whose primary goal is to conquer, loot, and pillage.
+- Pirates: The League of Privateers, a loose alliance of pirates, thieves, brigands, criminals, and outcasts all brought together in a coalition whose primary goal is to conquer, loot, pillage and get revenge on the Inquisition.

 - Public Domain Artifact: A number of specific faction artifacts, such as Excalibur, the Holy Grail, the Book of Morrigan, and so on.